Jay-Nepal/top-100-billboard-spotify-playlist-maker/README.md

 ## Self-hosting
 The code isn't currently complete, but is being actively developed.
 The legacy algorithm script is in the main.py file, but it is being refactored to work in the front-end slowly and incorporated into app.py

-To run the program in a local environment, please create a .env file in the same directory as the app.py file with your Spotify credentials
+To run the program in a local environment, please create a .env file in the same directory as the app.py file with your Spotify dev credentials for a project